-Program Manager: Heather Hinkle Email: hhinkle@frederick.edu Phone: 301.846.2461
+Program Manager.
+Delaine Welch Email: dwelch@frederick.edu Phone: 301.846.2559

 Designed for students planning to transfer to a mathematics teacher preparation program at a four-year college or university in the state of Maryland.
 Students planning to transfer out of the state should consult with Career and Academic Planning Services as well as an academic advisor at their transfer school of choice.